 A popular scene from the Mahabharata is depicted at Banteay Srei: Krishna and Arjuna attempt to burn down the Kandhava forest, which was home to all sorts of evil creatures.
-Indra, however, was the protector of the forest, and sent down heavy rains to put out the fire.
-Arjuna then shot a barrage of arrows in the sky that prevented any rain from hitting the ground.
-Afterward, Arjuna held his own in battle against the god Indra, who was actually his own biological father!
+But Indra, the protector of the forest, sends down heavy rains to put out the fire.
+Arjuna, the world’s most skilled archer, then shoots a barrage of arrows in the sky to prevent any rain from hitting the ground.
+Afterward, Arjuna holds his own in a battle against Indra, who, despite being a god, is actually Arjuna’s biological father!

 The Mahabharata is India’s other grand epic, and is believed by some to take place a few thousand years after the Ramayana.
 One of the main characters of the story is another avatar of Vishnu, Krishna.
 However, the main focus of the epic is really the group of five Pandava brothers, who also happen to be Krishna’s maternal cousins.

 The main conflict of the story is between the sons of Pandu (the Pandavas) and the sons of Pandu’s brother, the blind king Dhritarashtra.
 The final war that takes place between the two sides is foreshadowed from the very beginning, but there’s a lot that happens along the way.
 In fact, the Mahabharata is the longest epic poem ever written!